centrefornetzero/bigquery-schemas/README.md

 # bigquery-schemas

-BigQuery schemas for datasets used at Centre for Net Zero.
+BigQuery schemas for publicly available datasets used at Centre for Net Zero.

 ## Descriptions